flynn/flynn/source/docs/contributing.html.md

 At least one review from a maintainer is required for all patches (even patches from other maintainers).
 If only one maintainer is listed in the MAINTAINERS file, then review is not required for patches from the sole maintainer (however it is encouraged).

+Maintainers must demonstrate a consistent track record of recent contributions, as repos with only two maintainers can bottleneck easily due to the review requirements.
+Only active contributors and reviewers will remain maintainers.
+Changes in maintainership shouldn't be taken personally, they are purely organizational and for the health of the code and project.

 ## Developer’s Certificate of Origin

 All contributions must include acceptance of the DCO: